Processing SMA Data

 See the effects of each calibration step at MIR Calibration Steps Explained.

 4 Feb 2020: A new version of MIR has been released in github.
-CASA flux models are now used by default with no additional keywords needed.
-To use the original flux models, the users should use the '/orig' keyword.
+CASA flux models are now used by default.
+To use the original flux models, the users should add the

 You can also find fixes for specific issues between 2005 and 2010 at SMA Data Errors and MIR Fixes.